mapbox/batfish/docs/configuration.md

 **You should `require()` your presets instead of referencing them as strings.**
 Otherwise, Babel might end up looking in the wrong place for the npm package.

+The two presets [babel-preset-react] and [babel-preset-env] are automatically applied.
+You can pass options to [babel-preset-env] with the option [`babelPresetEnvOptions`].

+### babelPresetEnvOptions

+Type: `Object`.
+[Options for babel-preset-env].

+[babel-preset-env] is always used.
+By default, it is passed no options.
+That means the latest standard syntax will be available (not `stage-x`): `es2015`, `es2016`, etc..
+Use this option to further customize your build by passing any of the other many [options for babel-preset-env](https://babeljs.io/docs/plugins/preset-env/#options).

 ### babelExclude

 Type: [Webpack `Condition`].